 1.2.3.
 Third-generation sequencing

 This is new generation sequencing addressing the limitation of the short reads which are not suitable for all the sequencing projects.
-The approach was Single-molecule, Real-Time (SMRT) sequencing from PacBio.
-The technique has revolutionized by using miniature wells in which a single polymerase incorporates labelled nucleotides and light emission is measured in real-time during this process.
-One more approach to long-read sequencing was adopted by Oxford Nanopore technologies.
+The approach was single-molecule, real-time (SMRT) sequencing from PacBio.
+The technique has revolutionized sequencing by using miniature wells in which a single polymerase incorporates labelled nucleotides and light emission is measured in real-time during this process.
+Yet another approach to long-read sequencing was adopted by Oxford Nanopore technologies.
 It is a different single-molecule approach using pore-forming proteins and electrical detection for long-read sequencing.
-SMRT sequencing is the most notable and has the ability to produce long reads with good precision.
+However SMRT sequencing is the most notable and has the ability to produce long reads with good precision.
 The challenges of repetitive regions in the short-read sequencer because of their short snippets were addressed by this sequencing approach.
-Further added advantages include sequencing the extreme-GC at AT regions that cannot be amplified after the cluster generation on short-read platforms and also being able to detect the DNA methylation during the process as no amplification is done on the instrument.
+Further advantages include sequencing the extreme-GC at AT regions that cannot be amplified after the cluster generation on short-read platforms and also being able to detect the DNA methylation during the process without amplification on the instrument.

 1.3.
 What is single-cell RNA sequencing?